by Johnpaul Simiyu

 I should have told her this.
 But my tears spoke instead.
 She said that they had moved for work, but had they?
 Did they tell my mother that because admitting the truth would be adding an extra anchor to their necks?
 Was there a prophecy that doomed them that I did not know about?

 Now, despite the distance that will never be bridged, despite the new fears now spreading through the community hidden behind black masks, I want to believe that only time has changed between Onesmus and I, and if I ran into him, I would continue from where I left.
 The longing within me still rings deep.
-From the smooth thoughts of the two of us running through the world in search for adventure, maybe acceptance, I want to think am now thinking of the his smooth hands chocking the lights out of me as I shudder in the aftermath of an explosive orgasm.
+From the smooth thoughts of the two of us running through the world in search for adventure, maybe acceptance, I am now thinking of the his smooth hands chocking the lights out of me as I shudder in the aftermath of an explosive orgasm.
 I think of Onesmus, a devilish smile in his eyes as I quake in the glory of the moment, as my breath rushes out, as my brain is clouded in bliss and glory.
 I want to think of him as I struggle back to my feet, wasted and spent, loved and adored, a sinner.
 But Onesmus does not love boys.
 Onesmus does not love me.
 If he loved me, he would have stayed.
 He would have held my hand longer when we played.
 He would have known that every brush of his skin against mine was setting a million wild fires inside me, and the meeting of our eyes a million heartbeats in my chest.
 But in what world would this that happen?
 Where, from the comfort of my mind, will these seeds not lay to waste?

 Thoughts of Bondy X, Sisie, and Onesmus leave me struggling to understand why I keep praying to a God with a hearing disorder.
 We call him the father of love, but how can he understand love when he killed his only son?
 How can he understand love when people like me are not allowed to be in His building because the love we have in our hearts is poison?
 He might say that He knows everything, but He did not know Onesmus.
 If He did, He would understand why I spend time talking to Him about our love, but no. To Him, it is not love.
 It is sin.
 My thoughts and my presence are a desecration to His altar.
 I am leaving a foot trail of sin and iniquities that would keep the Holy Spirit away on Sunday, but does it matter?
 What is the Spirit to Bondy X?
 What is the spirit for if the soul is lost in an angry sea?
 What is the Prince of Peace for if his peace does not unburden me?
 What vanity it was for Christ to die for a love that cannot be had?
 If indeed God was love, I wouldn’t have hidden in the shadows.
 I would have come out proudly and claimed Onesmus for me, but then, I had nowhere else to go, so I hid in the Lord.
 I took my darkness where they said light is, but even there, the sky isn’t black enough for my pain.
 It still filtered through like a lace umbrella in a storm.